Co-op & Internship FAQ

 Engineering and Computer Science majors tend to make between $14-22 per hour.
 Business majors tend to make between $12-$18 per hour.
 Liberal Arts and Sciences majors tend to make $10-$15 per hour.
 Your salary may differ depending on your skills, the type of organization, and how far along you are in school.

-When and how can I join co-op or obtain assistance in finding an internship?
+When and how can I join co-op?

 Yes, we support all types of experiential education.
 We encourage all students to utilize our services in the O’Brien Center for Student Success.
 We can assist you in resume writing, interviewing, job search techniques, and securing volunteer and job shadowing, opportunities.
 Come in and make an appointment with a Career Advisor.